elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-is-feedback-provided-to-students-based-on-the-assessment-criteria.md

 url: /learn/education-studies/questions/how-is-feedback-provided-to-students-based-on-the-assessment-criteria
 score: -1.0
 related_article1:
-    id: 169248
+    id: 169250
+    title: >-
-    title: What is the start time and duration of the quiz?
+        How are the total marks distributed across different sections of the quiz?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-start-time-and-duration-of-the-quiz
+    url: /learn/education-studies/questions/how-are-the-total-marks-distributed-across-different-sections-of-the-quiz
 related_article2:
-    id: 169253
+    id: 169263
-    title: How many terms are included in the definitions section, and what criteria are used for their selection?
+    title: >-
+        What identification is required for the test, and what items are prohibited?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-many-terms-are-included-in-the-definitions-section-and-what-criteria-are-used-for-their-selection
+    url: /learn/education-studies/questions/what-identification-is-required-for-the-test-and-what-items-are-prohibited
 related_article3:
-    id: 169251
+    id: 169263
-    title: How many multiple choice questions are there, and what is the marking scheme?
+    title: >-
+        What identification is required for the test, and what items are prohibited?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-many-multiple-choice-questions-are-there-and-what-is-the-marking-scheme
+    url: /learn/education-studies/questions/what-identification-is-required-for-the-test-and-what-items-are-prohibited
 related_article4:
-    id: 169254
+    id: 169250
-    title: What are the two formats for answering definition questions, and how do they differ?
+    title: >-
+        How are the total marks distributed across different sections of the quiz?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-two-formats-for-answering-definition-questions-and-how-do-they-differ
+    url: /learn/education-studies/questions/how-are-the-total-marks-distributed-across-different-sections-of-the-quiz
 related_article5:
-    id: 169264
+    id: 169251
-    title: How do online readings integrate with lectures, and how are they relevant to assessments?
+    title: >-
+        How many multiple choice questions are there, and what is the marking scheme?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-online-readings-integrate-with-lectures-and-how-are-they-relevant-to-assessments
+    url: /learn/education-studies/questions/how-many-multiple-choice-questions-are-there-and-what-is-the-marking-scheme
 ---

 &nbsp;